The Vigil Honor

 Under no circumstances should tenure in Scouting or the Order of the Arrow be considered as reason enough for a Vigil Honor recommendation.

 Any member of the Order of the Arrow registered in Scouting and in good standing in a regularly chartered lodge is eligible for recommendation to the National Order of the Arrow Committee for elevation to the Vigil Honor provided that, at the time of the recommendation, the individual has been a Brotherhood member for a minimum of two years.
-A lodge may nominate a maximum of two percent of their registered Arrowmen once a year, through the Vigil Honor petition, found in the annual re-charter packet.
+A lodge may use the table in the Guide for Officers and Advisers to determine how many arrowmen may be nominated from their lodge using the Vigil Honor petition found under forms on our website.
 At least 50 percent of all nominated must be under 21 at the time of nomination.

 Last revised on